 - Access to a meeting room is permitted 30 minutes after the Library opens and will end 30 minutes before the Library closes.
 Groups using the Meeting Rooms must end the meeting, clean up and reset the Meeting Room furniture to its original configuration, exit the room and sign out at the Circulation Desk by the end of the reservation time.
 Set-up and clean-up must occur within the scheduled meeting time.
 Failure to exit the room at the expected time will result in loss of Meeting Room privileges.

 - Damages to Library property may result in the loss of Meeting Room privileges.
-A reasonable fee for repair, replacement, or clean-up may be assessed.
+If damage is found or additional cleaning is required a minimum of $50.00 may be added to the library card of the individual who reserved the room.

 - Meetings must always be accessible to Morley Library Staff.